 NASA followed that up in 1969 with Apollo 11’s successful manned landing.
 Mission Commander Neil Armstrong said that on a scale of 1 to 10, walking on the Moon was a 3 and landing the module was a 13.
 Twenty-two-year-old MIT engineer Don Eyles wrote the program to guide the landing system, the most sophisticated software in existence as of 1969.
 Astronaut Buzz Aldrin turned on his return radar too early because his checklist was typed wrong, causing the computer to overload.
 As the craft descended they considered aborting the mission, but the computer dumped less essential information on its own and guided the craft safely.
 The world was watching as RCA and Westinghouse had built an analog camera that transmitted images to Earth.
 When they set down, Armstrong famously radioed home to the Johnson Space Center and the rest of humanity watching TV’s: “Houston.
 Tranquility base here.
 The Eagle has landed.”
-Video He landed the craft so gently that the shock absorbers didn’t compress, making his “one small step for mankind” a 3.5-foot hop.
+Video Armstrong landed the craft, opened the hatch and made his “one small step for [a] man, one giant leap for mankind” descent onto the lunar surface — a 3.5-foot hop because he’d landed so gently that the shock absorbers didn’t compress.
 The Camel-puffing engineers at Mission Control in Houston breathed a collective sigh of relief, but they still hadn’t undertaken the most difficult parts of the mission.

 Optional Viewing & Reading: